mok0/mmcifbuddy/README.md

-# Module to read PDBx/mmCIF files
+# Python Module to Read and Parse PDBx/mmCIF files

 `Mmcifreader` is a Python module for very fast reading of files in the [PDBx/mmCIF